carmenbianca/report-liferay/plan.md

 Therefore, it would be fair to split this sub-goal up into a few more sub-goals:

-#### Automatically check whether inbound code is first-party or third-party
+- Automatically check whether inbound code is first-party or third-party

-TODO

-#### Automatically check the licensing of inbound third-party code
+- Automatically check the licensing of inbound third-party code

-TODO

-#### Verify whether the licensing of inbound third-party code is compatible
+- Verify whether the licensing of inbound third-party code is compatible

-TODO

-#### Flag Legal if a problem is detected
+- Flag Legal if a problem is detected

-TODO

 ### Produce a bill of materials that covers all outbound licensing

 TODO: Are we doing this?

 # Research

 # Project activities